nulogy/vorpal/README.md

 1. Only supports PostgreSQL.

 ## Future Enhancements
-* Support for UUID primary keys.
+* Support for clients to set UUID-based ids.
 * Nicer DSL for specifying attributes that have different names in the domain model than in the DB.
-* Show how to implement POROs without using Virtus (it is unsupported and can be crazy slow)
 * Aggregate updated_at.
 * Better support for value objects.